P. J. Mara: Later career

 Mara was the director of elections for Fianna Fáil when Bertie Ahern was leader, which included managing the campaigns for the party in the general elections in 1997, 2002, and 2007.

 Starting in the 1990s, Mara began working as a public relations consultant for many prominent Irish businessmen.
 He worked closely with Denis O'Brien in the later stages of his life.

 Personal life

 Mara married Breda Brogan from Kinvara, County Galway, who was a model and later an entrepreneur, setting up a clothing wholesales company which was later bought out by Penney's.
 They had one son, John.
 Breda died in 2003.
 With his partner Sheila, Mara had a daughter, Elena, born in 2013.
 Mara pursued unsuccessful business ventures, which included selling carpets.
 While Mara was wealthy in his earlier career before politics, and during it, at one point after he could not even get the credit to buy a used car.

+He lived at number 19 Wellington Road in Ballsbridge, Dublin.